meniomaisy/GoogleQuestPJ/README.md

 ## Running

-Next step is to enter in the python Notebook and run:
+Next step is to enter the python Notebook and run:

 DataSiencePj - ver1.ipynb ## via Jupyter Notebook